Their study consists of 83 locations in the Pasco Basin.

 Photograph Quality.
 The "atlas" contains numerous photographs.
 Many are small, blurry, high contrast, or otherwise difficult to interpret.
 For example, Figures 3.3, 3.13, 4.7, 4.11, 4.12, 5.2, 5.11, 5.20, 5.25, 5.26, 5.29, 5.32, 6.5, and 7.7.

 Strange Terminology.
-Terms used are often vague.
-For example, "random occurrence dikes", "multigenetic processes", "major erosional unconformity in the silt facies", "reference locations", "Hanford formation".
+Terms and phrases used are often vague.
+For example, "random occurrence dikes", "multigenetic processes", "major erosional unconformity in the silt facies", "reference locations", "Hanford formation", "atlas".
 At times, the author lingers over inconsequential phenomena such as "regular-shaped" vs. "irregular-shaped" polygonal networks and becomes mired in ponderous attempts to classify the dikes by various systems of marginal value.
 The generous editor would consider the entire book a rough draft.

 Attribution Issues.
 The term "injection dikes" (title of report) was introduced 75 years earlier by Jenkins (1925) and "injection" was used by Allison (1941), Fryxell et al. (1965), and Beaulieu (1974), though none of these authors are given credit.
-Three papers on clastic dikes in south-central Washington (Cooley et al., 1996; Neill et al, 1997; Pogue, 1998), all published prior to the "atlas" were not cited, though they introduced new data, analysis, and contained some of the only actual measurements on dikes collected in the region.
-Far too much deference is given by Fecht to works by Hanford colleagues (Newcomb, 1962; Brown, 1968; Black, 1979; Burnham and Johnson, 2012, Appendix D).
+Three papers on clastic dikes in south-central Washington (Cooley et al., 1996; Neill et al, 1997; Pogue, 1998), all published prior to the "atlas" were not cited, though each paper provided new data, analysis, and contained some of the only actual measurements on dikes collected in the region up to that time.
+Considerable deference is given by Fecht et al. to unoriginal reports by Hanford colleagues (Newcomb, 1962; Brown, 1968; Black, 1979; Burnham and Johnson, 2012, Appendix D).

 Multigenetic?
-The report concludes the dikes are "multigenetic" structures, an unsatisfying explanation that reflects a remarkable level of uncertainty given the lead author's 30-year career working on the surficial geology of the Pasco Basin, specifically the sediments that host clastic dikes.
+The report concludes the dikes are "multigenetic" structures, an unsatisfying explanation that reflects a remarkable level of uncertainty given the 30-year careers of several authors.
+The lead author spent his career working entirely on the post-basalt sediments of the Pasco Basin, specifically the sediments that host clastic dikes.